 In order to keep seeing data for these listings, you should unlist them (from the marketing tab of the listing), but keep them active.

-The reservations Smart View, unlike the analytics page, calculates revenue in a different way - by payout, and not by check-in.
+The reservations Custom Reports, unlike the analytics page, calculates revenue in a different way - by payout, and not by check-in.
 This actually makes a lot of sense, since the reports give a detailed account of the reservations in a given period, while the analytics is design to give an overview of your business performance.

-Because the analytics data is calculated by night, while the Smart Views reports are calculated by total payout, in some cases it might show different data than shown in the reservations Smart Views (or reports).
+Because the analytics data is calculated by night, while the custom reports are calculated by total payout, in some cases it might show different data than shown in the reservations reports.

 For instance, if you create a report of all reservations with check-in in 2017, you will get 2 types of discrepancies: